onlyhavecans/squirrels.wtf/content/posts/2025-09-10-making-your-own-music-streaming-service.md

 music > artist > album > coolfile.mp3
 ```

+Then you open up the music in winamp and enjoy the sweet tunes.
 And if you wanted music on the go?
+You burn a CD!

+## Ok, grandma.
+Nobody has a cd player anymore

-Burn a CD or spend all the money in the world on an iPod or Zune but that doesn't cut it anymore.
+You mibut that doesn't cut it anymore.

-We need phones and ALL OF OUR MUSIC ALL THE TIME.
+We need our phones to do everything and ALL OF OUR MUSIC ALL THE TIME.

 I don't actually believe this. i think it's an interesting experiment to give yourself like three albums or 75 minute playlists and stick to that for a week.
 And if that's all you need… Music Players STILL exist and you can buy them and load them up with music.